microsoft/AzureSynapseScriptsAndAccelerators/Assessment/README.md

 ## PowerBI Report Generation
 Once assessment tool output data is available, you can use the template located under the PowerBI folder to generate an assessment report.
-At this time PowerBI dashboards are created for these source: APS, SQL Server and Open Power BI template and specify the source folder where assessment output files reside(Example: C:\Migration_Assessment\SynapseScriptsAndAccelerators-main\Assessment\Results)
+At this time PowerBI dashboards are created for these source: APS, SQL Server, Oracle and Teradata (limited output).
+Open Power BI template and specify the source folder where assessment output files reside(Example: C:\Migration_Assessment\SynapseScriptsAndAccelerators-main\Assessment\Results)

 **Please note, for missing or empty assessment files:**